CRJFisher/career-agent/PROJECT_COMPLETION_SUMMARY.md

 ## Overview

-The Career Application Agent project has been successfully completed.
-All 43 tasks have been implemented, tested, and documented.
+The Career Application Agent project has been successfully completed and enhanced.
+50 out of 51 tasks have been implemented, tested, and documented.
+The system is production-ready with advanced features including web interface, AI browser automation, and MCP server integration.

 ## Completed Features